 Faqir Mohammad's relationship with the al-Qaeda leadership was also significant as he sought pivotal support from al-Qaeda and provided much needed shelter to its militants.
 Al-Qaeda rank and file also fought alongside TTP in Bajuar.
-The first US drone strike at a madrassa in Damadola Bajaur in January of area consequently resulted in more than 18 fatalities (thequardian.com, January 15, 2006).
+The first US drone strike at a madrassa in Damadola 2006 area Bajaur in January of consequently resulted in more than 18 fatalities (theguardian.com, January 15, 2006).
 This was the result of high-grade intelligence that Ayman al-Zawahiri was visiting the madrassa on the invitation of Mohammad.
 Al-Zawahiri fortunate enough to leave the venue before the strike, however.
 The event showcases the important role Fagir Mohammad played in those times.

 Faqir Mohammad also fought against the Pakistani military during the operations launched in 2007.
-The Operation Sherdil (Lion Heart) was launched by the Pakistan Army to clear the area from Islamist militants in 2008 (Nation, September 19, 2008).
-The operation was partially successful in dislodging the TTP from its areas of control.
-However, Faqir Mohammad managed to allow the Pakistani military to only successfully take control of roadways from the TTP.
+The Operation Sherdil (Lion Heart) was launched by the Pakistan Army to clear the area from Islamist militants in 2008 (Nation, September 19, operation was 2008).
+The partially successful in dislodging the TTP from its control.
+However, areas of Fagir Mohammad managed to allow the Pakistani military to only successfully take control of roadways from the TTP.

-Fagir Mohammad was a frequent visitor of Afghanistan, where he was believed to meetings with have other commanders.
-He was, however, arrested by special operation forces of the former Afghan government's National Directorate of Security (NDS) during one of his visits along with his security detail confidants in 2012. Не was also interrogated by US intelligence operatives southern Afghanistan. working in Pakistan's foreign office also reportedly requested his extradition to Pakistan repeatedly, but this was refused by the then Afghan government (Dawn, February 21, 2013).
+Fagir Mohammad was a frequent visitor of Afghanistan, where he was believed to meetings with other have commanders.
+He was, however, arrested by special operation forces of the former Afghan government's National Directorate of Security (NDS) during one of his visits along with his security detail confidants in 2012.
+He was also interrogated by US intelligence operatives working in southern Afghanistan.
+Pakistan's foreign office also reportedly requested his extradition to Pakistan repeatedly, but this was refused by the then Afghan government (Dawn, February 21, 2013).
 The arrest of Fagir Mohammad was a significant blow to the TTP because during his detainment, a number of TTP commanders were killed in drone strikes and the TTP in Bajuar lost control of many areas to Pakistani security forces.